11 Top-Rated Hiking Trails in New Hampshire

-New Hampshire's White Mountains offer more than magnificent scenery and popular tourist attractions.
+New Hampshire's White Mountains offer more than magnificent scenery.
 They are among the nation's most loved places to hike and climb.
 On its way from Maine to Georgia, the Appalachian Trail crosses the state along the ridgelines of the Presidential and Franconia ranges, over the summit of Mt.
 Washington (the highest peak in the Northeast), and through a vast wilderness area.

 Spaced a day's hike apart along the trail are huts operated by the Appalachian Mountain Club (AMC), where hikers can sleep and eat with fellow mountain enthusiasts.
 Before starting any of these trails in the mountains, get a copy of the latest AMC White Mountains Guide, be sure you have plenty of water and warm clothing in your pack, and check a weather report.
 Abrupt and violent weather changes are common above the tree line, and snow has fallen here in all months of the year.

-A good base for hikers in the White Mountains is the AMC's Highland Center, where you'll find a hostel, equipment, up-to-date trail information, and guided hikes for beginners and experts.
+My favorite base for hiking in the White Mountains is the AMC's Highland Center, where you'll find a hostel, equipment, up-to-date trail information, and guided hikes for beginners and experts.
 A hiker shuttle makes it possible to take longer trails without returning to the same trailhead.

-Explore the state's dramatic scenery with our list of the top hiking trails in New Hampshire.
+Join me to explore my state's dramatic mountain scenery with this list of the top hiking trails in New Hampshire.

 Reputed to be the most frequently climbed mountain in the world, Monadnock stands alone in southwestern New Hampshire, where its rocky summit offers 360-degree views that reach as far as Boston on a clear day.